pauljbernard/read-me/database/README.md

 # PostgreSQL Database

 ## Purpose
-A PostgreSQL Database for '[Project Name]' intended to back a '[Framework Name]' microservice.
+A PostgreSQL Database for '[Project Name]' intended to back a '[Framework Name]' microservice with RBAC, audit logging, partitioning, and advanced extensions.
  - Replace `[Project Name]` with the name of your application throughout this file.
  - Replace `[DB Migration Tool]` with the name of your db migration tool throughout this file.
  - Replace `[Framework Name]` with the name of your framework throughout this file.